Aph0nic/daas/README.md

 # **DaaS** (Directory-as-a-Service)

-**DaaS** is a file browser written in Go with a frontend in HTML, CSS, and JavaScript.
+**DaaS** is a file browser written in JavaScript with a frontend in HTML, CSS, and JavaScript.
 Allows viewing files and folders, downloading them (including zipping), and viewing media files directly in the browser.

 ## Features

 - View files and folders
 - Download files and folders (zipping)
-- View images, videos, audio, and text files
+- View text files
 - Modern, user-friendly, and animated interface
 - Easy customization via API
-- Mod support

 ## Project Structure
 ```project tree